Home > S2L and Williamson College

 The Curriculum

-Dr. Thomas was impressed by the structure and organization of the 7 Principles curriculum, written by Pastor Bruce Stanley at S2L.
+The curriculum is based on the structure and organization of the 7 Principles curriculum, written by Pastor Bruce Stanley at S2L.
 In one of Pastor Stanley’s previous roles as a department head at Nossi College, he gained experience writing syllabi and curriculums.
 The marriage between Williamson College and S2L Recovery was fairly seamless because of the shared values between the two organizations.

 “Faith-based recovery and faith-based higher education have officially joined forces.
 I’m looking forward to seeing where this goes,” said Dr. Ed Smith, President at Williamson College.